Stochastic resonance: Neuroscience, psychology and biology

 Stochastic resonance has been observed in the neural tissue of the sensory systems of several organisms.
 Computationally, neurons exhibit SR because of non-linearities in their processing.
-SR has yet to be fully explained in biological systems, but neural synchrony in the brain (specifically in the gamma wave frequency) has been suggested as a possible neural mechanism for SR by researchers who have investigated the perception of "subconscious" visual sensation.
+SR has yet to be fully explained in biological systems, but neural synchrony or phase coherence in the brain (across a wide spectrum of frequencies including the gamma waveWinterer G, Ziller M, Dorn H, Frick K, Mulert C, Dahhan N, Herrmann WM, Coppola R. Cortical activation, signal-to-noise ratio and stochastic resonance during information processing in man.
+Clin Neurophysiol 1999 Jul;110(7):1193-203. doi: 10.1016/s1388-2457(99)00059-0. frequency) has been suggested as a possible neural mechanism for SR by researchers who have investigated the perception of "subconscious" visual sensation.
 Single neurons in vitro including cerebellar Purkinje cells and squid giant axon could also demonstrate the inverse stochastic resonance, when spiking is inhibited by synaptic noise of a particular variance.

 Medicine

 SR-based techniques have been used to create a novel class of medical devices for enhancing sensory and motor functions such as vibrating insoles especially for the elderly, or patients with diabetic neuropathy or stroke.

-See the Review of Modern Physics article for a comprehensive overview of stochastic resonance.

-Stochastic Resonance has found noteworthy application in the field of image processing.
+Stochastic resonance has found noteworthy application in the field of image processing.

 Signal analysis

-A related phenomenon is dithering applied to analog signals before analog-to-digital conversion.
+A related phenomenon is dithering, applied to analog signals before analog-to-digital conversion.
 Stochastic resonance can be used to measure transmittance amplitudes below an instrument's detection limit.
 If Gaussian noise is added to a subthreshold (i.e., immeasurable) signal, then it can be brought into a detectable region.
 After detection, the noise is removed.
 A fourfold improvement in the detection limit can be obtained.